Conservation of energy

-In physics and chemistry, the law of conservation of energy states that the total energy of an isolated system remains constant; it is said to be conserved over time.
-This law, first proposed and tested by Émilie du Châtelet, means that energy can neither be created nor destroyed; rather, it can only be transformed or transferred from one form to another.
+The law of conservation of energy states that the total energy of an isolated system remains constant; it is said to be conserved over time.
+In the case of a closed system, the principle says that the total amount of energy within the system can only be changed through energy entering or leaving the system.
+Energy can neither be created nor destroyed; rather, it can only be transformed or transferred from one form to another.
 For instance, chemical energy is converted to kinetic energy when a stick of dynamite explodes.
 If one adds up all forms of energy that were released in the explosion, such as the kinetic energy and potential energy of the pieces, as well as heat and sound, one will get the exact decrease of chemical energy in the combustion of the dynamite.